Our Team

 Ibrahim

-Ibrahim is a writer, archivist, and independent researcher.
-A co-founder of Koor Archives, his scholarly focus encompasses the social organisation of the Somali Horn from antiquity to the contemporary period (1000 BCE to present), examining the intersection of poetry and Somali political identity, with particular attention to the work of Hadraawi, and investigating the sociopolitical dimensions of poetic metre in Somali identity formation.
+His intellectual interests include the social organisation of the Somali Horn from antiquity to the contemporary period (1000 BCE to present), examining the intersection of poetry and Somali political identity, with particular attention to the work of Hadraawi, and investigating the sociopolitical dimensions of poetic metre in Somali identity formation.
+He is currently working on his first monograph, which explores the metre of southern Somali poetic forms.